Homomesy in products of three chains and multidimensional recombination: Beyond the product of chains

-As in the product of chains setting, we have conditions which guarantee generalized recombination gives us an order ideal.
+As in the product of chains setting, we have conditions to determine when generalized recombination gives us an order ideal.
 The proof is similar to the proof of Lemma \ref{lemma:orderideal} with the inclusion of the lattice projection $\pi$.

 \begin{lemma} Let $I\in J(P)$.
-Suppose we have $v$ and $\gamma$ such that $v_\gamma=1$.
-Then $\genrecomb{v}{\gamma}$ is an order ideal of $\pi(P)$. \end{lemma}
+Suppose we have $v \in \{\pm 1\}^n$ and $\gamma$ such that $v_\gamma=1$.
+Then $\genrecomb{\pi,v}{\gamma}$ is an order ideal of $P$. \end{lemma}